whisthq/vm-website/README.md

 ![Node.js CI](https://github.com/fractalcomputers/website/workflows/Node.js%20CI/badge.svg)

 This repository contains the code for the Fractal website where users create and manage their account.
-It interfaces with the email-webserver, vm-webserver and admin-dashboard.
+It interfaces with the webservers and the admin dashboard.

 The Netlify staging version of the website is hosted at: https://fractalcomputers.netlify.com/